Setoville/systems-guide/README.md

 - Attach a socket to your program, just like attaching a mailbox to your house.
 - Bidirectional with stream sockets, unidirectional with datagram sockets
-- /etc/hosts is an internal DNS lookup what is CURL, wget?
+- /etc/hosts is an internal DNS lookup
+- Sockete example:
+  - SSH daemon opens a socket on the machine on port 22
+  - When the user wants to connect to the server using SSH, the user's SSH client connects to that socket.
+  - Packets may now be exchanged what is CURL, wget?

 **traceroute()**